AndreasMadsen/article/README.md

 #article

-> Analyze a stream of HTML and outsputs the article title, text, and image
+> Analyze a stream of HTML and outputs the article title, text, and image
 >
 > Usually you have some feed, there will give you the title and perhaps a
 > short description of the article.
 However its rare that it contains the image